 Ever wonder what you should be eating for optimal digestion and health?
 Look no further, use our simple guide below to use Food as Medicine!
+Contact our office at (425) 686-4498 to schedule your consult today with Dr. Heintze today to learn how we can help you achieve your health goals!

 Did you know FOOD IS MEDICINE?

 In my practice I see a lot of people wanting to know what to eat and how those foods create wellness.
+Did you know that food is medicine and if you eat certain foods it can help to do certain things in the body?
+Yep!

 In Chinese medical theory, food is medicine.
 Food has qualities and functions biochemically and energetically that target specific organs.
 Not only that, but the action a particular food takes to benefit that organ in terms of taste, color and temperature is what is included in Five Element theory.
 Food has a relationship to both the natural elements as well as the organs in the body and balances the elements of fire, earth, metal, water and wood to healthy, generating cycles.